 The

-To test different statuses, we often use the true
+To test different statuses, we often use the true and false programs.

-just exits with successful status: exit(0)
+true just exits with successful status: exit(0). false just exits with

-.
+the unsuccessful status 1: exit(1).
 If you’re feeling verbose, you can say

-and exit(EXIT_FAILURE)
+exit(EXIT_SUCCESS) and exit(EXIT_FAILURE) instead.

-Exercise: Write C++ code that compiles to a program equivalent to true
+Exercise: Write C++ code that compiles to a program equivalent to true.

 #include <cstdlib> int main() { exit(0); }